Midwest Living Writer's Guidelines

 • Read several recent issues for a sense of Midwest Living's tone and content.
 Make sure your writing and your story ideas could fit into that mix.

-• In your email, introduce yourself briefly and include links that will help us learn more about your background and writing style, such as your LinkedIn profie; your blog or professional website; Instagram, Twitter or other social media accounts; your resume (if not on your website).
+• In your email, introduce yourself briefly and include links that will help us learn more about your background and writing style, such as your LinkedIn profie; your blog or professional website; Instagram or other social media accounts; your resume (if not on your website).

 • Suggest two or three specific ideas and explain them in 2-3 well-crafted sentences.
 An email that simply says "I'd like to write for you" isn't likely to grab anyone's attention.

-• We tend to develop new writers on by sending them on small scouting assignments in their immediate geographic vicinity or by having them write 300 to 600-word articles for our website.
-You are welcome to submit magazine feature ideas, but your best opportunity for an assignment comes from pitching a stand-alone item such as a cool shop or an off-the-beaten path restaurant, or suggesting a piece for our website.
+• We tend to develop new writers on by sending them on small assignments in their immediate geographic vicinity or by having them write 300 to 600-word articles for our website.
+You are welcome to submit magazine feature ideas, but your best opportunity for an assignment comes from pitching an item for one of the columns in our front-of-book coverage, or suggesting a piece for our website.

 • Solid photography skills are a big plus if you're pitching website articles.
 The best way to show us your photo ability is via your Instagram account (or professional photo website).